vfarcic/jenkins-docker-ansible/README.md

 ** sudo docker build -t localhost:5000/books-service .
 ** sudo docker push localhost:5000/books-service

 First we build the test container and push it to the private registry.
 Then we run tests.
 If previous command didn't fail, we'll build the books-service container and push it to the private registry.
 From here on, books-service is tested, built and ready to be deployed.

+Before Docker, all my Jenkins servers ended up with a huge number of jobs.
+Many of them were different due to different architectures of software they we building.
+Managing a log of different jobs easily becomes very tiring and prone to errors.
+And it's not only jobs that become complicated very fast.
+Managing slaves and dependencies they need to have often requires a lot of time.

+With Docker comes simplicity.
+If we can assume that each project will have the corresponding tests container, all jobs can do the same thing.
+Build the test container and run it.
+If nothing fails, build the application and deploy it.
+All projects can be exactly the same if we can assume that each of them has their own docker files.
+Another advantage is that there's nothing to be installed on servers.
+All they need is Docker that will run containers we tell him to run.

 Now we can open [http://localhost:8080](http://localhost:8080) and use Jenkins.

+TODO: Deployment
 TODO: Write about reasons behind this setup
 TODO: Explain that GitHub hook is not created
 TODO: Double check that credentials are working